cdraeger/alfred2-vevo-workflow/README.md

 ###Keyword: `vevo`

+No arguments will result in a list of current video premieres.

-Type `vevo` followed by a space and your search-term in the Alfred 2 Launcher to see a list of videos matching your query.
+Type `vevo` followed by a space and your search-term to see a list of videos matching your query.
 Hit `↵ Enter` to open the vevo.com website.
 You will directly be taken to the video and it will play immediately.

 You can also hold the `⌥`-key  while pressing enter.
 This will copy the URL of the video to the clipboard.